Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

 \subsection{Utility Function of Metaverse Service Provider}

-To motivate workers to contribute more to the CDC rendering tasks, the MSP ${P_i}$ should adjust the reward ${{\cal R}_{com}}$ to maximize the utility.
-The selected workers contribute their computing resources to the MSP ${P_i}$.
-The utility the MSP ${P_i}$ can gain depends on the computing resource that workers contribute, the reputation values of workers, and the expense pay for workers.
-The utility function of the MSP ${P_i}$ is expressed as
+To motivate workers to contribute more to the CDC rendering tasks, MSP ${P_i}$ should adjust the reward ${{\cal R}_{com}}$ to maximize its utility.
+The selected workers contribute their computing resources to MSP ${P_i}$.
+The utility that MSP ${P_i}$ can gain depends on the computing resource that workers contribute, the reputation values of workers, and the reward paid to the workers.
+The utility function of MSP ${P_i}$ is expressed as